 We all strive to build high-quality software and that begins with a clean and well-defined domain model.
 But what do we mean when we say “clean” or “well-defined”?
-Without specific measures it is difficult to agree whether a change in the domain model makes it better or worse which stands in the way of continuous improvement.
-In this post we’ll dive into how we can measure and improve the quality of our domain models.
+It is difficult to decide whether a change in the domain model is an improvement without specific measures.
+In this post, we’ll dive into how we can measure and improve the quality of our domain models.

 Making illegal state unrepresentable is a well-known principle in the functional-programming community which refers to avoiding ambiguity that leaves the model open to more than one interpretation.
-A simple example of this is when a model uses strings instead of enums.
-Strings are ambiguous because they leave the interpretation to the consumer completely while enums limit the possible values significantly.
+A simple example is when a model uses strings instead of enums.
+Strings are ambiguous because they leave the interpretation completely to the consumer while enums limit the possible values significantly.

-Is there a way to measure the ambugity?
+Is there a way to measure the ambiguity?
 One approximation we can use is the cardinality of types.
-Taking the above example a String has an infinite cardinality while an enum is always finite and usually has less than 100 values.
+Taking the above example a String has an infinite cardinality while an enum is always finite, usually less than 100 values.
 So a String is infinitely more ambiguous than an enum.

 String -> Enum function.
 This takes an ambiguous value and turns it

 into a less ambiguous one which is great since it decreases ambiguity.
 Taking the opposite